Yashar Nuri

-Yashar Nuri (Yaşar Nuri; September 3, 1951 – November 22, 2012) was an Azerbaijani film, television and theater actor and a member of the Azerbaijan State Academic Drama Theatre.
+Yashar Nuri (Yaşar Nuri; September 3, 1951 – November 22, 2012) was an Azerbaijani film, television, and theater actor and a member of the Azerbaijan State Academic Drama Theatre.
 He appeared in more than fifty Azerbaijani and Soviet era films, as well as more than 100 television and stage roles.

 Biography

-He was born in the family of actor Mamedsadig Nuriyev and first appeared on stage at the age of 11, playing the role of Tapdyga in the play "Toy Kimindir?" ("Whose wedding is this?")
+He was born into the family of actor Mamedsadig Nuriyev and first appeared on stage at the age of 11, playing the role of Tapdyga in the play "Toy Kimindir?" ("Whose wedding is this?")
 At the Azerbaijan State Theater of Musical Comedy.
-While studying at school, he was a child and youth programmer, participated in drama circles.

-In 1968 he graduated from secondary school No. 173 in Baku and entered the faculty of film acting of the Azerbaijan State Institute of Arts for the course of Rza Takhmasib and Aligeydar Alekperov.
-During his studies he played roles in several productions, including "Sevil" (Balash), "Wedding" (Salmanov) and "Guilty Without Guilt" (Neznamov).
+While studying at school, he was a child and youth programmer who participated in drama circles.
+In 1968, he graduated from secondary school No. 173 in Baku and entered the faculty of film acting of the Azerbaijan State Institute of Arts for the course of Rza Takhmasib and Aligeydar Alekperov.
+During his studies, he played roles in several productions, including "Sevil" (Balash), "Wedding" (Salmanov) and "Guilty Without Guilt" (Neznamov).

-In 1972, after graduating from the institute, he served in the army for a year and, having returned, worked as an actor in the educational theater of the Institute.
+In 1972, after graduating from the institute, he served in the army for a year and, having returned, worked as an actor in the educational theater of the institute.
 In 1974, at the invitation of the chief director of the Academic National Drama Theater, he was accepted into the acting company of the collective.

 In 1975, he married Rakhime khanum, who was a doctor.
 They had two daughters (Ulkar, Ulviyya).
 He was sick for a long time and in 2011 was in intensive care.
-Yashar Nuri died on the morning of November 22, 2012 in Baku.
+Yashar Nuri died on the morning of November 22, 2012, in Baku.